mikaeljorhult/midi-events/README.md

 # MIDI Events

-Wrapper module to simplify working with Web MIDI API by allowing user to subscribe to events in a jQuery-esque way.
+Wrapper module to simplify working with Web MIDI API by allowing user to subscribe to events.

 ## Usage

-MIDI Events is a module and should be loaded with a script loader, like [RequireJS](http://requirejs.org/).
+MIDI Events may be used as a module for use with for example [Browserify](http://browserify.org/) or [RequireJS](http://requirejs.org/).
+If no script loader is used MIDI Events is available as a global object, `midiEvent`.

 When loaded you first need to request access to the MIDI interface by calling the method `.connect()`.
 This will trigger the `connected` event when access has been granted and established and you are now